EN

 The HUD Code, unlike conventional building codes, requires manufactured homes to be constructed on a permanent chassis.
 Modular homes are constructed to the same state, local or regional building codes as site-built homes.
 Modular homes have certain distinct advantages over site-built homes.
 Modular home construction is often considered superior to site build construction methods as follows:

-Conclusion: Manufactured homes can be more difficult to refinance in the future.
+Conclusion: Manufactured homes can be more challenging to refinance in the future.
 In addition to the usual appraisal on the home, a manufactured home inspection is required.
-Both of these types of homes, modular and manufactured, can be lower in cost than homes built on site.
+However, both these types of homes, modular and manufactured, can be lower in cost than homes that are built on site.

 • Dates of birth for all borrowers